-- Driveway pavement materials shall not include gravel or lose aggregate. - Highlight entrances (at the curb cut) with special landscaping, lighting, and identification signs.
+- Permanent driveway pavement materials shall not include gravel or lose aggregate.
+Driveways, roads, walks and parking shall be paved with concrete, asphalt or pavers upon completion of construction.
+Temporary facilities may utilize crushed stone base, maintained and graded to eliminate tracking of mud or soil on adjacent paved areas. - Highlight entrances (at the curb cut) with special landscaping, lighting, and identification signs.
 The use of special paving to further delineate the entry is encouraged.
-All paving should be able to support anticipated loads.
+All paving should be able to support anticipated loads. - Adequate sight distances shall be maintained at all entrances. - Turning radii, into and within, each parcel shall be designed to accommodate the largest vehicles anticipated on each site and is subject to Knox County Engineering review and regulations.

-- Adequate sight distances shall be maintained at all entrances. - Turning radii, into and within, each parcel shall be designed to accommodate the largest vehicles anticipated on each site and is subject to Knox County Engineering review and regulations. - At entrances where the pavement width exceeds thirty-six (36) feet, landscaped medians, a minimum width of ten (10) feet, shall be provided.
+- At entrances where the pavement width exceeds thirty-six (36) feet, landscaped medians, a minimum width of ten (10) feet, shall be provided.
 Total width of entrance may increase by median width. - Provide a visitor drop-off area near visitor entrances.
 Special landscaping and/or a change in pavement material are encouraged in and around the drop-off zone. - Parking along entry drives shall not be permitted.